-Fish You Should Avoid when Pregnant
+Fish You Should Avoid When Pregnant

-Avoid eating fish that has been caught recreationally and check the water information if possible before consuming it.
+Also, avoid eating fish that has been caught recreationally and check the water information if possible before consuming it.
 You should remove the skin and excess fat before eating such varieties of fish.

-Is Canned Tuna Safe in Pregnancy?
+Is Canned Tuna Safe to Eat During Pregnancy?

 Canned tuna is termed as a high-risk fish.
-However, it can be eaten by pregnant women if it is not their main and only source of food, and the quantity is limited.
+However, it can be eaten by pregnant women if it is not their main or only source of food, and the quantity is limited.
 An occasional serving of tuna will not cause harm to your baby.
-The commercial fishing industry is well regulated and therefore, canned fish which is available at restaurants and supermarkets is usually safe for consumption during pregnancy.
+However, avoid albacore tuna (also known as white tuna) since it is known to have higher quantities of mercury.
+Prefer light tuna over its other varieties.

-Should I Eat Fish Caught in Local Waters?
+Can You Eat Fish Caught in Local Waters?

-Fish that is caught in local waters has been flagged unsafe.
+Fish that are caught in local waters has been flagged unsafe.
 This is because the contamination of rivers and seas has grown with time and industries are known to release untreated chemicals into them.
 During pregnancy, it is best to avoid fish caught at places where there is little or no monitoring of the extent of mercury contamination.